andreizhirnov/DAME/README.md

 *plot_me()* produces a heatmap of the marginal effects of a variable plotted against the combinations of the values of two variables and adds a scatterplot representing the joint distribution these two variables in the given sample.

-Please Cite:  Moral, Mert, Evgeny Sedashov, and Andrei Zhirnov.
-(2017) "Taking Distributions Seriously Interpreting the Effects of Constitutive Variables in Nonlinear Models with Interactions."
+Please Cite:  Zhirnov, Andrei, Mert Moral, and Evgeny Sedashov.
+2021.
+"Taking Distributions Seriously: On the Interpretation of the Estimates of Interactive Nonlinear Models."
 Working paper.